Hairdressing Scissors Australia: The Complete Buying Hub

 What is the warranty on ShearGenius hairdressing scissors?

 Every ShearGenius scissor carries a lifetime structural warranty against manufacturing defects, a 12-month factory edge guarantee, and a 30-day try-and-return policy.
-All warranty service is handled in-house at our Ballarat workshop.
+All warranty service is handled in-house at our studio.

 How do I return a hairdressing scissor?